 There’s no argument when it comes to network security.
 Keeping your infrastructure secure should be at the top of your priority list, regardless of whether or not the Internet of Things poses a viable threat.
 This involves keeping all of your operating systems up to date, and patching known vulnerabilities in your applications.

-However, the main problem with network security in the age of the IoT might be the result of so many devices connecting to the Internet; namely, your business’s network.
+However, the main problem with network security in the age of the IoT might be the result of so many devices connecting to the Internet; more specifically, through your business’ network.
 Will it be ready to deal with more connected devices?
-Have you taken measures to protect your network from unauthorized access from devices?
+Have you taken measures to protect your network from unauthorized access by devices?
 415 IT can equip your business with our Unified Threat Management device, which is designed to protect your network from a variety of threats and vulnerabilities.